 The same type of questioning can be done with industry custom and practice.
-A reasonably safe bus driver should know the bus driving industry’s customs and practices with respect to safe operation of a bus in the City of New York County of Queens.
-For example, one industry custom and practice in both truck and bus drivers is the Smith System of Driving which is briefly explained here.
+A reasonably safe bus driver should know the bus driving industry’s customs and practices with respect to the safe operation of a bus in the City of New York County of Queens.
+For example, one industry custom and practice in both truck and bus drivers are the Smith System of Driving which is briefly explained here.
 The Smith System of Driving briefly summarized has five (5) key principles:

 Now if a bus driver testifies at a deposition that his conduct failed to abide by the above five rules that conduct is more likely to be deemed negligent conduct by a jury.
 Negligence is the lack of ordinary or reasonable care.
-Someone who violates a well known industry standard like the Smith System which has been around since 1952 is more likely to be negligent.
+Someone who violates a well-known industry standard like the Smith System which has been around since 1952 is more likely to be negligent.

-The Queens Bus Accident Lawyers at the F&A Injury Law Firm help clients throughout Queens County in many different neighborhoods including: Astoria, Ditmars, Long Island City, Hunters Point, Sunnyside, Woodside, Bayside, Bellerose, College Point, Flushing, Douglaston, Kew Gardens, Floral Park, Fresh Meadows, Little Neck, Whitestone, Corona, Maspeth, Middle Village, Rego Park, Forest Hills, Ridgewood, Wyckoff Heights, Cambria Heights, Jamaica, Hollis, Laurelton, Queens Village, Rosedale, Saint Albans, Springfield Gardens, South Jamaica, Warnerville, Howard Beach, Ozone Park, Richmond Hill, Woodhaven, the Rockaways, and others.
+The Queens Bus Accident Lawyers at the F&A Injury Law Firm help clients throughout Queens County in many different neighborhoods including Astoria, Ditmars, Long Island City, Hunters Point, Sunnyside, Woodside, Bayside, Bellerose, College Point, Flushing, Douglaston, Kew Gardens, Floral Park, Fresh Meadows, Little Neck, Whitestone, Corona, Maspeth, Middle Village, Rego Park, Forest Hills, Ridgewood, Wyckoff Heights, Cambria Heights, Jamaica, Hollis, Laurelton, Queens Village, Rosedale, Saint Albans, Springfield Gardens, South Jamaica, Warnerville, Howard Beach, Ozone Park, Richmond Hill, Woodhaven, the Rockaways, and others.